The National Book Awards named their first undocumented finalist. Here's how she sees America

 I'm sure that perfectly nice, smart, intelligent, provocative, good writers do write these dumb books because they're writing for White readers.
 And I could have written one of those books if I chose to write for a White audience, but I didn't.

 I chose to write for children of immigrants.
 I chose to write for immigrants.
 I chose to write for people of color.
-And, you know, that's why it's a book that has it has base notes in it.
+And, you know, that's why it's a book that has base notes in it.
 It's not a simple fragrance.

 When you were talking about this notion that people practically have to be fleeing an asteroid to be deemed worthy, it made me think of this trope of "the good immigrant" -- the idea that only certain kinds of people are deserving of having their stories told or being protected under the law or that kind of thing.
 Was that something on your mind as you were choosing what stories to tell and how to tell them?